thenoursehorse/risb/docs/explanations/embedding.md

 ## Density matrix renormalization group (DMRG)

-Another method we have employed in the past is to use DMRG implemented through [ITensor](https://itensor.org/).
+Another method we have employed in the past is to use DMRG, which we implemented using [ITensor](https://itensor.org/).
 There is nothing wrong with this approach, but our implementation is currently very out of date.
 Given that ITensor is even easier to use now with many more helper functions, a DMRG solver for the embedding Hamiltonion should be very easy to code.